Dairy Free Spinach Artichoke Dip

 Ingredients

 - Frozen organic spinach – you can also use fresh spinach, but you will need 2 bags.
-As you have probably experienced yourself, fresh spinach wilts down into almost nothing when cooked.
 Whether you use fresh or frozen, be sure to press out as much excess liquid as possible.

 - Artichoke hearts – you can use canned, jarred or frozen artichoke hearts to make this recipe simple and easy to make.
 I typically buy a bag of frozen artichoke hearts at Trader Joe’s anytime I see them there.